nanawel/webhomebank/README.md

 [![WebHomeBank](src/ui/themes/default/images/logo.png)](http://https://github.com/nanawel/webhomebank/)

 A simple web-viewer for Homebank XML files.
-HomeBank is a free software that will assist you to manage your personal accounting, released under the GPL v2 license.
+HomeBank is a free software developed by Maxime Doyen that will assist you to manage your personal accounting, released under the GPL v2 license.

 Please visit [http://homebank.free.fr/]([http://homebank.free.fr/]) for more information about the original software.

-# Demo

-An online demo is available at [http://webhomebank-demo.sloppy.zone/](http://webhomebank-demo.sloppy.zone/), check it out!

 # Previews